-- Ensure adequate airway and oxygenation monitor. - Consult ICU team early if: - Inability to maintain adequate airway - Cardiovascular instability - Prolonged status with metabolic or systemic decompensation - Status unresponsive to IV benzodiazepine - Underlying cause requiring intensive therapy, e.g., sepsis, encephalitis. - Insert IV line and take bloods (above). - Administer IV benzodiazepine: - Diazepam: the emulsion formulation has now been discontinued.
+- Ensure adequate airway and oxygenation monitor.

+- Consult ICU team early if:

+- Inability to maintain adequate airway

+- Cardiovascular instability

+- Prolonged status with metabolic or systemic decompensation

+- Status unresponsive to IV benzodiazepine

+- Underlying cause requiring intensive therapy, e.g., sepsis, encephalitis.

+- Insert IV line and take bloods (above).

+- Administer IV benzodiazepine:

+- Diazepam: the emulsion formulation has now been discontinued.
 The plain formulation can be used but is irritant to veins and should therefore be given into a large vessel, such as an antecubital vein.
-Give 5 mg IV bolus, then 2 mg/minute if needed until seizures stop or to 20 mg maximum. - An alternative to diazepam is midazolam 0.1 0.3 mg/kg IV bolus over no less than 4 minutes.
-It has a short half-life and can be followed by IV infusion at the rate of 0.75 5 mcg/kg/minute. - If patient has not been on prescribed antiepileptic medication prior to developing status, start IV phenytoin:
+Give 5 mg IV bolus, then 2 mg/minute if needed until seizures stop or to 20 mg maximum.

+- An alternative to diazepam is midazolam 0.1 0.3 mg/kg IV bolus over no less than 4 minutes.
+It has a short half-life and can be followed by IV infusion at the rate of 0.75 5 mcg/kg/minute.

+- Avoid the IM route of administration in the treatment of epilepsy absorption is erratic and unpredictable.

+- Start IV phenytoin: